Buy Ripple now, but when you do, make sure you have the right wallet.

-Ripple is looking like it may well be the cryptocurrency to focus on in 2018, with over 80 banks adopting the Ripple platform, it might be time to consider Ripple as a viable investment.
+Ripple is looking like it will be the cryptocurrency to focus on in 2018, with over 80 banks adopting the Ripple platform, it is time to consider Ripple as a viable investment.
 To invest in Ripple you will need a Ripple wallet.
-Below we have highlighted some excellent options.
+Below we have highlighted a service that will walk you through the process as well as other good wallet options.

 Cryptocurrency Wallets (XRP)

 If you choose to go the exchange/wallet route when you buy Ripple, instead of trading via one of the many brokerage firms that support XRP and other cryptocurrencies, you will, at some point, have to decide on which wallet you want to store your precious XRP tokens in.
 Here’s a guide to help you choose…